Special Experience

 “Iroha Uta” is part of the Buddhist Nirvana Sutra, and furthermore expresses the idea of wabi-sabi.
 This makes it another excellent way to understand the qualities and flavor of ancient Japanese.

-Now familiar with the shamisen, guests will move on to the final performance, dedicated to the buddha of the temple.
+In the case of sessions held at Chōraku-ji Temple, once you are familiar with the shamisen, you will move on to the final performance, dedicated to the Buddha of the temple.
 Dedicated performances are said to be the essence of Japanese performing arts.
 Although playing in front of the altar can appear intimidating, Hakumai aims to make such performances part of everyday life as a performer, and believes that they help foster a sense of gratitude and sincerity.
 Such performances are furthermore purifying experiences for the body and soul.

 The dedication performance can be filmed